LanceFontanilla/fs-journal/notes/02-css.md

 # CSS

+Day 2 notes

 * {
     is for all everything on page
 }

 body {
  for all stuff in body
- always has a margin/to make it 0 margin:0
+ always has a margin make it to 0 margin:0
 }